faaheem13/tp/docs/UserGuide.md

 ### Editing an attendance for any number of students: `edita`

-Edits the existing attendance record in the student's list of attendance in the studentId book. **Any number of students** can be edited in one go.
+Edits the existing attendance record in the student's list of attendance in the StudentBook. **Any number of students** can be edited in one go.

 ![edit_attendance_command_mulitple](images/edit_attendance_command_mulitple.PNG)